withastro/roadmap/proposals/0052-fonts.md

 ## How it works under the hood

-- Resolve fonts using unifont
+- Once the config is fully resolved, we get fonts face data using `unifont`
-- Generate fallbacks with fontaine
+- We generate fallbacks using `fontaine` and pass all the data we need through a virtual import, used by the `<Font />` component
-- Inject vite middleware to download fonts as they're requested in dev
+- We inject a vite middleware in development to download fonts as they are requested in development
-- Download everything in build
-- Caching (.astro in dev, cacheDir in build)
+- During build, we download all fonts and put them in `outDir`

+Data is cached to `cacheDir` for builds and `.astro/fonts` in development.

 # Testing Strategy

 - Integration tests
-- Experimental flag
+- Experimental flag (`experimental.fonts`)

 # Drawbacks

+TODO:

 Why should we _not_ do this?
 Please consider: